Castroneves starts getting acclimated to new team, color

 And though Dutch driver Rinus VeeKay’s early crash halted testing for about 15 minutes and rain cancelled the final 30 minutes of Thursday’s first group, it was a busy day — on and off the track.

 Twenty-one drivers started turned including familiar names such as Brazil’s Tony Kanaan, Canada’s James Hinchcliffe and Alexander Rossi of California.
-Two-time race winner Juan Pablo Montoya, of Colombia, did not make it onto the track because of the rain.
+Two-time race winner Juan Pablo Montoya, of Colombia, did not make it onto the track initially because of the rain.
+But when the track dried, series officials extended the test hours and Montoya did turn laps.

 It was a busy day away from the track, too.